jvwasquevite/jwt-nodejs-api/README.md

 ### More Information

-* This project was developed during Next Level Week 06 by [@rocketseat-education](https://github.com/rocketseat-education/).
-Other features has been made by me.
+This project was developed during Next Level Week 06 by [@rocketseat-education](https://github.com/rocketseat-education/).
+Additional features has been made by me.

 ### Directory Structure